ocarinaa/formweaver/README.md

 **A 100% client-side web application...**

 > **Note:** FormWeaver is derived from [PlainMerge](https://github.com/plainlab/plainmerge) and adapted for web browsers.
-This project is licensed under AGPL-3.0 to maintain compatibility with PlainMerge's licensing.
+This project is licensed under AGPL-3.0 to maintain compatibility with PlainMerge's licensing..

 FormWeaver provides a secure, private, and user-friendly solution for repetitive document generation tasks without requiring server-side data processing.
 All file processing happens entirely in your browser.